reruo321/Java_Practice/Chapter-09/README.md

         }
     }

 Since all characters in "Hello " take a byte per a character, the substring takes 6 bytes.
 The program then will print "방가방가".
 How about writing from offset 7?
 Remarkably, both of the Korean characters '방' and '가' take **3 bytes** each in UTF-8!
 Thankfully however, as the character stream processes by character unit, it will skip '방' wholly, and "가방가" will be shown.
+Meanwhile, if the writer tried to process on an offset out of read data on buffer, trash characters will be additionally shown next to the normal text.
+(They look like [/] for my computer.)

 ???: Character stream is a I/O stream for text data, processing by 2-byte (16-bit) Unicode character unit.